Task and Skill Planning: Hierarchical Robot Planning with Black-Box Skills: Real-World Experiments

 We now describe the experimental setup of our real-world evaluation, beginning with the shared problem setting and then specifying the platform-specific hardware, robot skill inventories, and perception pipelines.

 \paragraph*{Problem Setting}

-In each experiment, our Task and Skill Planning (TASP) method is given as input a PDDL-style symbolic planning problem specifying $\langle \mathcal{U}, s_i, \mathcal{G} \rangle$, which are the universe, initial symbolic state, and goal conditions (see Sec. \ref{subsec:symbolic-planning}).
-The low-level state is available only as estimated from robot sensor data (e.g., using a pose estimator or visual fiducials).
-Given this information, the TASP method must plan a feasible sequence of skills that can be executed on the robot to satisfy the goal conditions $\mathcal{G}$.
+In each experiment, our Task and Skill Planning (TASP) framework is given as input a PDDL-style symbolic planning problem specifying $\langle \mathcal{U}, s_i, \mathcal{G} \rangle$, which are the universe, initial symbolic state, and goal conditions (see Sec. \ref{subsec:symbolic-planning}).
+The initial low-level state is modeled as a kinematic tree comprised of known object poses and collision geometry.
+Given this information, our method must plan a feasible sequence of skills that can be executed on the robot to satisfy the goal conditions $\mathcal{G}$.